- What is BMJ Case Reports?

 BMJ Case Reports is an online resource with a high volume of peer reviewed cases in all disciplines so that healthcare professionals, researchers and others can easily find clinically important information on common and rare conditions.
 Further information: About BMJ Case Reports.

 We are interested in cases that have educational value – novelty or rarity are not important.
 Further information: What cases do we want to publish?
+We do not publish case reports that assess the efficacy or effectiveness of interventions.
+This includes case reports of patients enrolled in phase II trials.

 You must submit your cases online using BMJ Case Reports‘ submission site.